apache/spark-website/contributing.md

 Changes can be added by simply pushing more commits to the same branch.
 - Lively, polite, rapid technical debate is encouraged from everyone in the community.
 The outcome may be a rejection of the entire change.
+- Keep in mind that changes to more critical parts of Spark, like its core and SQL components, will be subjected to more review, and may require more testing and proof of its correctness than other changes.
 - Reviewers can indicate that a change looks suitable for merging with a comment such as: "I think this patch looks good".
 Spark uses the LGTM convention for indicating the strongest level of technical sign-off on a patch: simply comment with the word "LGTM".
 It specifically means: "I've